 Is it eligible for the Green Homes Grant?

 Air source heat pumps are categorised as a primary measure under the Green Homes Grant.
 As the cost of installation exceeds the £5,000 voucher value of the grant, homeowners will by and large be eligible to claim the full amount against the cost of installing an air source heat pump, while contributing the remainder of cost themselves.
-For low-income homeowners, who are in receipt of relevant Government benefits, homes may be eligible for a £10,000 grant, without further contribution, which may cover the entire cost of installation.
+For low-income homeowners who are in receipt of relevant Government benefits, homes may be eligible for a grant up to £10,000, without further contribution, which may cover the entire cost of installation.

 With the Green Homes Grant paying back some of the initial outlay for installation, the extra income from the RHI Scheme will contribute to overall lower running costs throughout the first seven years of owning an air source heat pump.

 However, to qualify for installation of an air source heat pump, your home must have adequate insulation for low-carbon heating, as outlined above before vouchers will be issued.

 The eligible products list is exactly the same as the for the Domestic Renewable Heat Incentive scheme; all products must be listed in the MCS product directory.

 Read more: The Green Homes Grant: how does it work?

 Image: Viessman's Vitocal 100-A air source heat pump is A+++ rated, and can achieve temperatures of 60°C at an outside temperature of -5°C